The steady patience of Antonio Meze

 But it's not all about looks.
 Meze headphones are an arresting fusion of form and function, working together to serve the greater good.
 Every design choice is mindful of how the headphones feel, and — ultimately most importantly — how they sound.

-Take the flagship Elite headphones (and their predecessor, the Empyreans).
+Take the flagship Elite headphones (and new Empyrean IIs).
 At first glance, you might think that they have a closed-back design.
 But closer examination reveals an intricately etched pattern in the ear cup.
 It's not only an interesting flourish, but also allows for better airflow and helps strengthen the bass response.

 This keepsake quality takes time to perfect.
 A Meze team member chisels out the small, symmetrical openings using a CNC machine.
 For each Elite headphone frame, the meticulous CNC milling process alone (shown in the video below) takes 20 hours: